Fatin007/lazy-cpp/README.md

 1. Open a `.cpp` file in Visual Studio Code.
 2. Type the snippet prefix defined in the extension's snippets.
-3. Select the desired snippet from the IntelliSense dropdown or press `Tab` to insert it.
+3. Select the desired snippet from the IntelliSense dropdown or press `Tab` or press `Enter` to insert it.

 ## Supported Snippets